Communication Lower Bounds via Critical Block Sensitivity: Introduction

 A communication complexity approach for proving lower bounds for semi-algebraic proofs was developed by Beame et al.~\cite{beame07lower}.
 They studied a semantic proof system called $\Tcc{k}$ whose proofs consist of lines that are computed by a low-cost (i.e., $\polylog$ communication) $k$-party NOF protocols (see \autoref{sec:proof-complexity} for definitions).
 They prove that if a CNF formula $F$ has a small tree-like $\Tcc{k}$ refutation, then $S(F)$ has an efficient $k$-party NOF protocol.
 Thus, lower bounds for the tree-size of $\Tcc{k}$ proofs follow from NOF lower bounds for $S(F)$.

-\paragraph{Rank lower bounds.} Using this relationship we can now prove the following result for $\Tcc{k}$ proof systems, where $k$ can be almost logarithmic in the size of the formula.
+\paragraph{Rank lower bounds.} Using this relationship we can now prove the following result \footnote{Similar claims were made in \cite{beame10hardness}.
+Unfortunately, as pointed out by~\cite{huynh12virtue}, Lemma 3.5 in~\cite{beame10hardness} is incorrect and this renders many of the theorems in the paper incorrect.} for $\Tcc{k}$ proof systems, where $k$ can be almost logarithmic in the size of the formula.
 We state the theorem only for rank, with the understanding that a bound of $\Omega(R)$ on rank also implies a bound of $\exp(\Omega(R))$ on tree-size.
 The proof appears in \autoref{sec:proof-complexity}. \begin{restatable}[Rank lower bounds]{theorem}{rankbounds} There are explicit {CNF} formulas $F$ of size $s$ and width $O(\log s)$ such that all $\Tcc{k}$ refutations of $F$ require rank at least

 \end{restatable} \autoref{thm:rank-lb} simplifies the proof of a similar theorem from \cite{beame07lower}, which held only for a specific family of formulas obtained from non-constant degree graphs, and only for $k < \log \log s$.